lesind22/OCR-and-AI-Transcription-Project-8510/README.md

 This repository provides tools and instructions for processing an issue of The Colored American Magazine.
 The second Python script, "Contrast and Enhancement," will examine the cover page.
 Using OpenAI's GPT-5-nano, I will further process the extracted text from the cover page to interpret or clarify content where OCR is imperfect.

 In my "ocr_pages" folder, I store the text files from experimenting with Tesseract and the text from the cover page.
 In my "ocr_results" folder, I store the text file results from the cover page, with AI correction and without AI correction.
 In the "processed-imgs" folder are the images extracted (cover page, pages with "Truth" poem).
-The PDF folder holds "The Colored American Magazine."

 _________________________________________________________________________________________________________________________________________________________________________________________